To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Like any good reporter, Rob did his research before signing up for two hip replacements.

-“By 2021, I learned how dramatically things had changed for the better since I first looked into hip replacements about 10 years prior,” Rob says.
+“By 2021, I learned how dramatically things had changed for the better since I first looked into hip replacements about 10 years prior,” Rob said.
 “Nickel told me that he can never make any guarantees, but he was very confident that each hip should be totally healed in just two months, meaning I would soon get back to the activities I was missing without pain.
 His confident, reassuring manner was very uplifting and that also made me comfortable going ahead with it.”

 Surgery couldn’t have gone more smoothly